taosourcerer/source/README.md

 Once some public discussion comes near the axioms the topic is usually switched to something else.
 To reach any clear conclusion it is necessary to talk about the fundamentals.

-### Spirituality

-There exists an eternal structure which is the cause of all phenomena and permeates all being.
-You can, at least in part, become one with that structure and in that way achieve immortality.
-There exists an optimal way to systemize knowledge.
-It is bound to be rediscovered over and over again by intelligent agents.
-Even if they are in universes with laws of nature different than ours, they will converge on discovering the same structure.

 ## Motivation

 > Have you ever experienced a moment of bliss?
 On the rapids of inspiration maybe, your mind tracing the shapes of truth and beauty?
 Or in the pulsing ecstasy of love?
 Or in a glorious triumph achieved with true friends?
 Or in a conversation on a vine-overhung terrace one star-appointed night?
 Or perhaps a melody smuggled itself into your heart, charming it and setting it alight with kaleidoscopic emotions?
 Or when you prayed, and felt heard?
 If you have experienced such a moment – experienced the best type of such a moment – then you may have discovered inside it a certain idle but sincere thought: “Heaven, yes!
 I didn’t realize it could be like this.
 This is so right, on whole different level of right; so real, on a whole different level of real.
 Why can’t it be like this always?
 Before I was sleeping; now I am awake.”